 Medicare Complaint Form:

-Vantage Health Plan, Inc. and Vantage Health Plan of Arkansas, Inc. (Vantage) are HMO's with Medicare contracts.
+Vantage Health Plan (Vantage) is an HMO with a Medicare contract.
 Enrollment in Vantage depends on contract renewal.